The Department of Human Performance and Sport Sciences prepares students for professional careers in the following areas of concentration:

 4. Provide opportunities for students to learn the scientific basis and fundamentals of athletic training to prepare them for success in graduate curriculums of advanced degree programs.

-Teacher Education Candidates are required to Pass Praxis I / Pre-Professional Skills Test; achieve a cumulative GPA of 2.75 before applying for admission into the Teacher Education Program.
+Teacher Education Candidates are required to Pass Praxis I / Pre-Professional Skills Tests or achieve the state threshold score on the ACT or SAT; achieve a cumulative GPA of 2.75 before applying for admission into the Teacher Education Program.
 Teacher education admission requirements are further specified in the introductory material included under the general heading: The College of Education.

 View Degree Programs